uvarov-frontend/vanilla-calendar-pro/package/README.md

 ## API

-You can see all the parameters and settings of the calendar in the [extended documentation](https://vanilla-calendar.frontend.uvarov.tech/api/).
+You can see all the parameters and settings of the calendar in the [reference](https://vanilla-calendar.com/docs/reference/).

 ## License